-Anastrozole is an aromatase inhibitor; it reduces the level of the hormone oestrogen in the body by blocking an enzyme.
+Anastrozole is an aromatase inhibitor.
+It reduces the level of the hormone oestrogen in the body by blocking an enzyme.
 It is used to treat breast cancer by reducing the risk of recurrence in women with cancers that are oestrogen receptor positive.
-Studies (such as IBIS-II) have shown it can reduce the risk of oestrogen sensitive breast cancer in postmenopausal women at high risk by approximately 50%.
-Anastrozole is usually prescribed as a tablet you take once a day by mouth.
-For breast cancer risk reduction, studies suggest it needs to be taken for 5 years.
-However, it is still the subject of ongoing research for the prevention of breast cancer, and is therefore currently unlicensed for this use in the UK.
+Studies such as IBIS-II have shown it can reduce the chance of developing oestrogen sensitive breast cancer in postmenopausal women at high risk by approximately 50%.
+Anastrozole is usually prescribed as a tablet taken once a day by mouth.
+To reduce the chance of developing breast cancer, studies suggest it needs to be taken for five years.
+It is licensed for use as chemoprevention in the UK.